ddowse/opnsense-multihop/README.md

 ---

 You are welcome to open issues (code/errors) or improve this plugin.
+It might be a good idea to mix VPN providers and report your results if you want.

 The inital idea for VPN Multihopping Plugin was created by a customer who wants to remain anonymous.
 The customer also provided some funds to me to realise his idea for him and the opnsense/vpn community as well.